Save and Restore Item Layout

 using System.Xml; using System.IO; MemoryStream stream = new MemoryStream(); //Save the layout XmlWriter writer = XmlWriter.Create(stream); myLayoutControl.WriteToXML(writer); writer.Close(); //Load the layout stream.Seek(0, SeekOrigin.Begin); XmlReader reader = XmlReader.Create(stream); myLayoutControl.ReadFromXML(reader); reader.Close();

-Controls added dynamically to a Layout Control should be registered via the RegisterName method to save/restore their layout correctly.
+Controls added dynamically to a Layout Control should be registered with the RegisterName method to save/restore their layout correctly.

 Other controls provided by the Xpf.LayoutControl library also derive from the LayoutControlBase class and thus, can dynamically save and restore their layouts by calling the LayoutControlBase.WriteToXML and LayoutControlBase.ReadFromXML methods.

 The number of settings that can be saved is limited.
 Typically, you can only save and restore item sizes and their orders.
-Global control properties (e.g, the Flow Layout Control‘s orientation or its splitters’ visibility) is not saved.
+Global control properties (for example, the Flow Layout Control‘s orientation or its splitters’ visibility) is not saved.